 Of the two most important keyboard qualities, size and key-feel, the Samsung nails just the latter.
 Each key on the Chromebook Plus is responsive, sturdy, and clicks satisfyingly, providing deep travel not usually found on such small systems.

 However, the keyboard layout feels cramped, and will feel doubly so to people making the move from larger Windows and Mac laptops.
 Important keys like backspace and tab are too narrow, which is not an uncommon issue on smaller Chromebooks.
-There’s also no backlighting, which seems like a notable absence for the price point.
+There’s also no backlighting, which seems like a notable absence for the price point, and we once again reference the Chromebook x2 as an example of a Chrome OS 2-in-1 that manages to provide a more natural keyboard experience.

 The trackpad is somehow even more disappointing.
 It’s small, particularly compared to the sprawling glass touchpads we’ve seen on systems like the XPS 13 and Apple’s MacBook line.
 As such, some of the Chrome OS gestures can feel a little cramped.
 Thanks to the touchscreen, you can simply drag around the screen if it grows frustrating, but users sitting at a desk will want to look for an external mouse.

-Samsung is the only manufacturer to offer a digitizer stylus with its Chromebook.
-It slips away into the back-right corner on the base of the laptop, popping out with a clicking button on its exposed end.
+Samsung is one of a growing number of manufacturers to offer a digitizer stylus with its Chromebook, with HP and Google as to others.
+The Chromebook Pro’s version slips away into the back-right corner on the base of the laptop, popping out with a clicking button on its exposed end.
 Removing it will trigger a pop-up context menu that allows the user choose its functionality.
 Apart from standard touch and handwriting modes, there’s also a laser pointer mode, magnifying glass, and a selection mode for capturing screenshots.

-It may not be useful in all situations, especially in Chrome web apps, but it can help with precise touches in Android apps.
+It may not be useful in all situations, especially in Chrome web apps, but the pen can help with precise touches in Android apps.
 It also has handwriting recognition through Google Keep, which allows you to quickly jot down notes and even search them, assisted by Google’s deep learning.
-It isn’t the most well-supported feature at the moment, but frequent note-takers may find themselves reaching for the stylus on a regular basis.
+It isn’t the most well-supported feature at the moment, certainly not the equal of Microsoft’s Windows 10 Ink, but frequent note-takers may find themselves reaching for the stylus on a regular basis.

 A lovely display